Khojastehnia-Mahdi/Particle-Swarm-Optimization-PSO-algorithm/README.md

 The solution for this problem also can be obtained using an analytical approach, like KKT conditions, and hence, the correctness of the algorithm can be observed.
 The solution is <a href="https://www.codecogs.com/eqnedit.php?latex=x_0&space;=&space;1,&space;x_1&space;=&space;2" target="_blank"><img src="https://latex.codecogs.com/gif.latex?x_0&space;=&space;1,&space;x_1&space;=&space;2" title="x_0 = 1, x_1 = 2" /></a>

+This is a very simple version of the algorithm and the purpose was to give some basic insights about how this algorithm works.

 I used the following reference for the PSO algorithm: